Location - Bowling Green Bay National Park, North Queensland, Australia

 This rock hop, boulder scramble and bush bash is a good beginners walk and might earn you a sense of accomplishment.
-The view and swimming hole at the top falls are quite a nice place to visit.
+The view and swimming hole at North Falls / Sandy Falls are quite a nice place to visit.
 The section of creek between the fig tree pool falls and the top falls is fairly rugged.
 It is only 873 meters as the crow flies (but 200 metre elevation increase), and takes up to 1 hour of steep bush bashing to get around the large boulders and drop-offs – unless you're a comfortable boulderer.
 This walk provides a few good waterfalls and mountain creek scenery.